 I first entered the world of entrepreneurship during my time at BDO, where I was given the opportunity to start a local government consultancy from scratch: recruiting, building the brand, building the value proposition, and going to market.

-I found the whole process fascinating and so decided that I wanted to move on from consulting and transition into venture building.
+This quasi “start-up” experience promoted me to move on from consulting and transition into venture building.
 Having spent over ten years in the world of strategy consultancy, it would’ve been easy to continue in the industry and follow a fairly linear career path.
 However, I realised that I wanted to get stuck into doing, as opposed to advising.

 In the end, it was an incredibly rewarding challenge that I absolutely loved.
 Whenever you have an opportunity to start something from scratch, take it.
 It might be hard, but it will teach you confidence, resilience, and you’ll demystify some assumptions you might’ve held about how difficult it is to do.